Fruits of the Spirit

 Picture, Pear

 Modern life puts us under pressure to be 'successful', to grow and to achieve.
-We need to learn how to put that aside and accept God's peace, an inner peace "that passes all understanding" (Philippians 4:7).
-Peace can flourish in us despite times of earthly conflict, because it's not dependent on external circumstances but on God, who is always there and who is always consistent, and who gives us his peace through his Holy Spirit if we'll accept it - hence Peace is a 'Fruit of the Spirit'.
+We need to learn how to put that aside and accept God's peace, an inner peace 'that passes all understanding' (Philippians 4:7).
+Peace can flourish in us even in times of earthly conflict, because it's not dependent on external circumstances but on God, who is always there and who is always consistent, and who gives us his peace through his Holy Spirit if we'll accept it - hence Peace is a 'Fruit of the Spirit'.
 (Return to top)

 Faithfulness